 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the webinar.
 If you view the recording and would like a CE certificate, join the Classroom Management for Early Learning community and go to the Webinar Archives folder to take the CE quiz.

 For preschoolers, learning the ABC’s requires a new way of thinking.
 They need to learn how to process letters and letter sounds differently and very carefully.
 Sometimes we use an uppercase letter, and sometimes a lowercase letter.
 Letter orientation is critical too.
 If we flip a “b” one way, it becomes “d”; if we flip it another way, it becomes “p” or “q.”
 This isn’t true for objects that young children play with.
 Many letters have more than one sound, further complicating the learning process.

-In this webinar, Dr. Laura L. Bailet will explore the key reasons that learning the ABC’s can be challenging both for children AND their teachers.
-Attendees of this live, interactive session will learn how to:
+In this webinar, Dr. Laura L. Bailet explores the key reasons that learning the ABC’s can be challenging both for children AND their teachers.
+Learn how to:

 • Review the ABC challenges

 • Describe developmentally-appropriate strategies to increase ABC knowledge